PHOTOX/qdyn/README.md

    - `cd fftw`
    - `tar -xvf fftw.tar.gz` to extract files from the archive, two versions available (3.3.10 and 3.3.6)
    - `./compile.sh` to compile the version selected within the script (3.3.10 default)
-   - compilation will output a path of the compilation that will used in Makefile, e.g. `LIBS = -L/home/janos/Programs/fftw/fftw-3.3.6/lib -lfftw3 -lm `
+   - compilation will output a path of the compilation that will used in Makefile, e.g. `LIBS = -L/home/janos/Programs/fftw/fftw-3.3.6/lib -lfftw3 -lm -llapack`
 2) Compile Qdym
    - `cd src`
    - change the library path from the previous FFTW3 compilation in `Makefile`